geersch/nestjs-getting-started/docs/02-rest-api.md

 ```

-Of course, if we really want to calculate a car insurance quote we need to send some data along with the request and validate it.
-Let's do this in the next module [Pipes and Validations](./03-pipes-and-validations.md).
+Of course, if we want to calculate a car insurance quote we need to send some data along with the request and validate it.
+Let's do this in the next module [Pipes and Validations](./03-pipes-validations-and-transformations.md).